The Pipeline

 What gets passed to the next stage: Structured findings in YAML format -- key files, classes, functions, data structures, execution flow, architectural patterns, constraints, and gaps.

-How it works: Researchers run in parallel when investigating independent areas, or sequentially when findings build on each other.
+How it works: Researchers receive the triage assessment's search targets as focused directives -- specific directories, file patterns, and questions -- rather than deriving scope from scratch.
+They run in parallel when investigating independent areas, or sequentially when findings build on each other.
 They cannot modify files -- read-only access ensures safe exploration.

 Stage 3: Clarification Gate